I asked my followers on Facebook a couple of weeks ago what quinoa flake bake flavor I should come up with next.

 - 1/4 cup quinoa flakes

-- 1 tbsp + 2 tsp coconut flour
+- 1 tablespoon + 2 teaspoon coconut flour

 - 2 large eggs, at room temperature

-- Topping: 1 tsp coconut/palm sugar + 1/2 tsp ground cinnamon
+- Topping: 1 teaspoon coconut/coconut sugar + 1/2 teaspoon ground cinnamon

 Prepare a 16oz. microwave/oven safe dish by oiling with a dab of coconut oil.
 Set aside.
 Drop all ingredients except cinnamon sugar topping in a small bowl and mix until fully incorporated.
 Press mixture into prepare dish and even out with fork.
 Sprinkle cinnamon sugar over top.